WRITING BRITAIN

 Saph Holden (Past)

-Addressed to government the film is an agonising tale of her teenage self and how she coped with the death of her sister at this time.
-Developed over nine months, the script and subsequent film was created by Saph working in collaboration with industry filmmakers.
+Addressed to government, the film is an agonising tale of her teenage self and how she coped with the death of her sister.
+Developed over nine months, the script and subsequent film was created by Saph, in collaboration with industry filmmakers.

 Hassan Abdullahi (Present)

-Provides his powerful poetical perspective on growing up in Leeds.
-Developed over nine months, the script and subsequent film was created by Hassan working in collaboration with industry filmmakers.
+Provides his powerful poetic perspective on growing up in Leeds.
+Developed over nine months, the script and subsequent film was created by Hassan, in collaboration with industry filmmakers.

 Mandlenkosi Maposa (Future)

 “Live how you sleep.
 Live how you dream.”
 Ma reflects on the power of dreams in this uplifting Writing Britain short.
-Developed over nine months, the script and subsequent film was created by Ma working in collaboration with industry filmmakers.
+Developed over nine months, the script and subsequent film was created by Ma, in collaboration with industry filmmakers.

 Documentary